Submissions

 9. Number of figures and tables.

-12. Informed Consent Statement
+12. Informed consent statement.

-15. Acknowledgments.List individuals making a limited contribution to the study, with their institutional affiliations and a brief statement of their involvement.
+15. Acknowledgments.
+List individuals making limited contributions to the study, with their institutional affiliations and a brief statement of their involvement.
 These might include individuals who provided technical assistance, expert opinion, access to facilities and equipment, manuscript review, and/or coaches and athletes (participants) involved in the study.
 Acknowledge any financial and material support, providing specific details of research grants if appropriate.
-All individuals cited in the acknowledgments should be advised of their inclusion before submission, because their appearance in this section can be inferred as endorsement of study findings and applications.
+All individuals cited in the acknowledgments should be advised of their inclusion before submission, as their appearance in this section can be inferred as endorsement of study findings and applications.

 Main document (anonymous for the reviewers)

 Introduction.
 The Introduction should provide a succinct statement of the context or background of the study.
 The justification, practical importance of the study, and specific purpose or research objective should be clearly stated.
-Secondary objectives can also be presented.
+Secondary objectives may also be presented.
 The purpose stated as a research question or objective is preferable to an explicit hypothesis.
 Only pertinent references should be cited, and data or conclusions from the work being reported should not be presented here.

-- Participants—The study subjects or participants should be described in terms of number, age, and sex.
-All investigations with human participants should conform to the Code of Ethics of the World Medical Association(Declaration of Helsinki).
+Participants—Study subjects or participants should be described in terms of number, age, and sex.
+All investigations with human participants should conform to the Code of Ethics of the World Medical Association (Declaration of Helsinki).

-- Design—The experimental approach should be clearly stated (eg, randomized controlled study, case study, observational research), as well as the incorporation of control participants, if appropriate.
+Design—The experimental approach should be clearly stated (e.g., randomized controlled study, case study, observational research), as well as the incorporation of control participants, if appropriate.

-- Methodology—The methodology, including facilities, equipment, instruments, and procedures, should be presented with sufficient detail to permit an independent researcher to repeat the study.
+Methodology—The methodology, including facilities, equipment, instruments, and procedures, should be presented with sufficient detail to permit an independent researcher to repeat the study.
 References should be cited for established methods.
 Sufficient explanatory detail should be provided for new or unconventional methods.

 Discussion.
 Authors should emphasize new and important findings of the study and the practical applications and conclusions that follow from them.
-Material from the Results section should not be repeated, nor new material introduced.
+Material from the Results section should not be repeated, nor should new material be introduced.
 The relevance of the findings in the context of existing literature or contemporary practice should be addressed.

 Practical Applications.
 The Practical Applications section is an important feature of manuscripts published in AK.
 Authors should summarize how the findings could be useful for coaches and athletes and/or other researchers in sport physiology and sport performance.
 The study's limitations and generalizability should also be addressed and, where necessary, recommendations made for future research.

 References.
-Designate each citation in the text by a superscripted numeral and provide full and accurate information in the reference list.
-Limit references to published works or papers that have been accepted for publication; usually this can be achieved with fewer than 40 references, although review papers might have more extensive reference lists.
-Order the reference list in the order the works are first cited, numbered serially, with no repeated entries in the list.
+Designate each citation in the text with a superscripted numeral and provide full and accurate information in the reference list.
+Limit references to published works or papers that have been accepted for publication; usually this can be achieved with fewer than 40 references, although review papers may have more extensive reference lists.
+Order the reference list in the order works are first cited, numbered serially, with no repeated entries.
 Entries in the reference list should follow the latest edition of the AMA Manual of Style.
-Examples of the main types of publications follow:

 in the main document: